openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment_intro.md

 - Set a dependency on the existing prebuilt packages, also called "centralized distribution":
     - using Debian / RPM packages - a recommended way for Linux operating systems;
     - using PIP package manager on PyPI - the default approach for Python-based applications;
     - using Docker images - if the application should be deployed as a Docker image, use a pre-built OpenVINO™ Runtime Docker image as a base image in the Dockerfile for the application container image.
-For more information about OpenVINO Docker images, refer to the installation guides [for Linux from Docker](../../install_guides/installing-openvino-docker-linux.md) and [for Windows from Docker](../../install_guides/installing-openvino-docker-windows.md).
+For more information about OpenVINO Docker images, refer to [Installing OpenVINO on Linux from Docker](../../install_guides/installing-openvino-docker-linux.md) and [Installing OpenVINO on Windows from Docker](../../install_guides/installing-openvino-docker-windows.md).
 Furthermore, to customize your OpenVINO Docker image, use the [Docker CI Framework](https://github.com/openvinotoolkit/docker_ci) to generate a Dockerfile and built the image.
 - Grab a necessary functionality of OpenVINO together with your application, also called "local distribution":
     - using [OpenVINO Deployment Manager](deployment-manager-tool.md) - providing a convenient way for creating a distribution package;
-    - using the advanced [Local Distribution](local-distribution.md) approach;
+    - using the advanced [local distribution](local-distribution.md) approach;
     - using [a static version of OpenVINO Runtime linked to the final app](https://github.com/openvinotoolkit/openvino/wiki/StaticLibraries).

 The table below shows which distribution type can be used for what target operating system: